 In the Camera Effects window, just below the Green Screen settings, you’ll see controls for adding digital zoom to your camera source.
 Zoom in or out by checking the Zoom & Pan checkbox and adjusting the zoom slider.
 Once you’ve adjusted the zoom, the zoom area can be adjusted left, right up or down by dragging in the small video preview area just below the slider.

 Hold down the shift key while adjusting the pan to constrain the axis.

 Zooming in can be useful for fine-tuning how a shot is framed, for example to crop out the edges of a green screen.

 Zooming out can be used to better position a video source in an Overlay frame.

-Two other options can be found at the bottom of Camera Effects window:
+A few other options can be found at the bottom of Camera Effects window:

 Use the Mirror checkbox to flip the camera image.
 Once flipped, your audience will see you mirrored.
 However you may find it easier to orient yourself when mirrored, for example to point to an on-screen element.